The WNBA Has Brought Lesbian Lust Mainstream. Now What?

 “

-The normalizing of Black queerness in the WNBA is straight up intoxicating (pun not intended)...
+The normalising of Black queerness in the WNBA is straight up intoxicating (pun not intended)...

 ”